FredHutch/DUX4-IFNg-ribosome-footprints/docs/03-p-site-profiling.md

 ```

 ## Get p-sites coordinates
-Here we kept the footprints with dominant lengths 26 to 29 and used the previously-defined offset 13 to get the p-sites coordinates of the ribosome footprints, using `ribosomeProfilingQC::getPsiteCoordinates()`.
+Here we focused on the footprints with dominant lengths 26 to 29 and obtained their p-site coordinates using the offset of 13 nucleotides, as previously defined.
+To accomplish this, we employed the `ribosomeProfilingQC::getPsiteCoordinates()` function.
+While we did not store the resulting p_sites object in the repository, we did include the p-site profiling in the genomic features of interest.

 ```r